 Rosemary Msoka is an Environmental Officer at the Tanzania National Land Use Planning Commission.
 She holds a BA in Geography and Environmental Studies from the University of Dar es Salaam and a MSc in Geographical Information Systems.
 Previously Msoka has featured in several research projects on sustainability, climate change resilience, geospatial technologies, coastal resource management and refugee livelihoods.
 Her current research interests within EHTZ include forced migration, humanitarianism and space.

 Lucas Kitula is an Assistant Lecturer at the University of Dar es Salaam.
 Kitula holds an MA in Ethics of Governance and Public Service and a BA in Political Science and Public Administration from the University of Dar es Salaam.
 The central areas of his research are gender issues, human rights, governance as well as ethics of public service, leadership and management.
-Within the EHTZ his focus is on how the religion's ties influence the humanitarian practices by the rich philanthropists and ordinary citizens and how these everyday humanitarian practices are facilitates by government.
+Within the EHTZ his focus is to understand whether religious ties influence everyday humanitarianism by ordinary citizens/individuals and wealthy philanthropists.

 Kitula has also experience in different co-consultancy and analyst positions engaging with different communities in Tanzania.